 Students have an important role to play in becoming more empowered in their own assessment and feedback processes.
 Fostering this partnership is an important assessment principle.

-Students have a particular role to play in students as partners, for example, they can:
+Students have a particular role to play in the students-as-partners approach.
+For example, they can:

 - input into institutional assessment protocols, when possible (e.g., programme assessment review, development of assessment appeals/code of practices/regulations)